ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

 The symbol :math:`{\overline{...}}^{q}` in Eq. :math:numref:`pfx80` denotes an average over *q*-vectors having *approximately* the same modulus

+**q-Vectors on a Reciprocal Lattice ** Below describes the selection of q-vectors on a lattice reciprocal to the MD box lattice.

 .. math::
    :label: pfx85

    {{q_{m} = {q_{\mathit{\min}} + m}}\cdot\Delta q}

-.
 The particle density must not change if jumps in the particle trajectories due to periodic boundary conditions occur.
-In addition, the *average* particle density, :math:`N/V`
+In addition, the *average* particle density, :math:`N/V` , must not change.

-, must not change.
-This can be achieved by choosing *q*-vectors on a lattice which is reciprocal to the lattice defined by the *MD* box.
+**Position Vector in the MD Cell** This can be achieved by choosing *q*-vectors on a lattice which is reciprocal to the lattice defined by the *MD* box.
 Let **b**\ :sub:`1`, **b**\ :sub:`2`, **b**\ :sub:`3` be the basis vectors which span the *MD* cell.
 Any position vector in the *MD* cell can be